Dental Bridges vs. Dentures

 Partial dentures are often held in place by a connective piece of plastic or metal that is attached to surrounding teeth.
 Full dentures are attached to the gums using a combination of suction and adhesive.

 Implant-supported dentures offer a more permanent solution to missing teeth.
 Dr. Couvelis will strategically place the titanium implants into the jaw.
 After three to six months, the posts will fuse with the jawbone in a process called osseointegration.

 Once the implant sites have integrated with the surrounding tissues, a permanent denture will be secured to the implants.
 Some patients may only need four implant posts placed through our All-on-4® implants program.

 Traditional dentures are generally more affordable than implant-supported dentures, and they provide a quicker turnaround time.

 Because the prosthetics are removable and rely on a combination of bonding agents and suction, they are not as stable as our implant-supported option.

 Dr. Couvelis has been practicing dentistry for more than 25 years.
 When matching patients with the right restorative solution, his philosophy is that “form follows function.”

-To learn more about the differences between dental bridges vs. dentures, or to find out which restorative dental procedure can fit your needs, contact us online or call (312) 321-7645.
+To learn more about the differences between dental bridges vs. dentures, or to find out which restorative dental procedure can fit your needs, request an appointment today with Dr. Couvelis.